 Related Media: Overcoming Your Obstacles to Exercising

-is difficult to treat, and success rates are not high.
-Cultural factors, personal habits, lifestyle, and genetics all affect obesity treatment.
+is difficult to treat and success rates are not high.
+Cultural factors, personal habits, lifestyle, and genetics all affect the treatment process.

 Lifestyle changesMedicationsSurgeryAlternative and complementary therapiesOther treatments

 Barlow SE, Expert Committee.
 Expert committee recommendations regarding the prevention, assessment, and treatment of child and adolescent overweight and obesity: summary report.

 Mechanick JI, Kushner RF, Sugerma HJ, et al. American Association of Clinical Endocrinologists, The Obesity Society, and American Society for Metabolic & Bariatric Surgery medical guidelines for clinical practice for the perioperative nutritional, metabolic, and nonsurgical support of the bariatric surgery patient.